janaSunrise/HypixelIO/docs/index.rst

 Welcome to HypixelIO!
 ======================

-HypixelIO is a Modern, Robust, and Efficient wrapper for the Hypixel API.
+HypixelIO is a modern, robust, and efficient wrapper for the Hypixel API.
 With support for both Async and blocking programming, This has everything for you to work with.

 .. toctree::